Prag8855/aab/content/guides/questions-about-berlin.md

     If your company has a *Betriebsrat*, they can advise you for free.
 They work for you, not your employer.
 - **Workers union** (*Gewerkschaft*)
     If you are in a union, you can usually get free legal help, but only for work-related problems.[^4]
-- **Employment lawyer** (*Fachanwalt für Arbeitsrecht*)
+- **Lawyer** (*Fachanwalt für Arbeitsrecht*)
+    Hire a lawyer who specialises in employment law (*Arbeitsrecht*).
+They cost around 200€ per hour.
 Use my [list of English-speaking lawyers in Berlin](/guides/english-speaking-lawyers-berlin).
-Hire a lawyer who specialises in employment law.
-They cost around 200€ per hour.
 Your [legal insurance](/glossary/Rechtsschutzversicherung) might pay for it.

-Don't be afraid to defend your rights.
-Your employer can't fire you or blacklist you because of it.
+Don't be afraid to use a lawyer.
+Your employer can't fire you or blacklist you because you defend your rights.
 It will not affect your job search.[^7]

 ## Business questions